Xianfeng Emperor: Death

 The Xianfeng Emperor died on 22 August 1861, from a short life of overindulgence, at the Chengde Mountain Resort, 230 kilometres northeast of Beijing.
 His successor was his surviving five-year-old son, Zaichun.
 A day before his death, the Xianfeng Emperor had summoned Sushun and his supporters to his bedside and gave them an imperial edict that dictated the power structure during his son's minority.
 The edict appointed eight men – Zaiyuan, Duanhua, Jingshou, Sushun, Muyin, Kuang Yuan, Du Han and Jiao Youying – as an eight-member regency council to aid Zaichun, who was later enthroned as the Tongzhi Emperor.
-Xianfeng gave the eight men the power of regency, but their edicts would have to be endorsed by Noble Consort Yi and Empress Consort Zhen.
-By tradition, after the death of an emperor, the emperor's body was to be accompanied to the capital by the regents.
-Noble Consort Yi and Empress Consort Zhen, who were now known as Empress Dowagers Cixi and Ci'an travelled ahead to Beijing and planned a coup with Prince Gong that ousted the eight regents.
+The Xianfeng Emperor gave the eight men the power of regency, but their edicts would have to be endorsed by Empress Niohuru and Noble Consort Yi.
+Upon the Xianfeng Emperor's death, the two women became Empress Dowager Ci'an and Empress Dowager Cixi, respectively.
+By tradition, after the death of an emperor, the regents were to accompany his body to the capital.
+The empresses dowager travelled ahead to Beijing and planned a coup with Prince Gong that ousted the eight regents.
 Empress Dowager Cixi then effectively ruled China over the subsequent 47 years as a regent.

 The Xianfeng Emperor was interred in the Eastern Qing Tombs, 125 kilometres/75 miles east of Beijing, in the Ding (定; lit.
 "Quietude") mausoleum complex.